dart-backend/angel3-guide/guides/error-handling.md

 }
 ```

-## Next Up...
+## Next Up

 Congratulations!
-You have completed the basic Angel tutorials.
+You have completed the basic Angel3 tutorials.
 Take what you've learned on a spin in a small side project, and then move on to learning about [services](service-basics.md).